security-notes/infobyte-faraday-wiki/Vulnerabilities-Database.md

-Faraday comes with its own CWE Vulnerabilities DB for you to use.
-To upload it to Couch just run $FARADAY/helpers/pushCwe.py.
+Faraday comes with its own CWE Vulnerabilities DB for you to use ($FARADAY/data/cwe.csv) To upload it to Couch just run $FARADAY/helpers/pushCwe.py.

 To add your own put the CSV inside $FARADAY/data/.
 Make sure you run $FARADAY/helpers/pushCwe.py before use and that's it!